suncoast-devs/handbook/lessons/cs-api-clients/refactoring.md

 title: Refactoring our One List API client
 ---

 There is quite a bit of repetitive code in our application.
-Lets take a look at places where we can share functionality.
+Let's take a look at places where we can share functionality.

 ## Extract a property for the common base URL